 - 1 cup grapes, cut into halves or fourths if large (I would have used more grapes if I’d had more)

 - (Other fruits such as apples, figs, or pomegranate arils could be used to replace any of these, but you need 5-6 cups of cut fruit)

 - 3/4 cup pecans, cut into half lengthwise to make slivers

 - 1 T extra virgin olive oil (use a fruity oil for this)

 - 1 T pomegranate-flavored vinegar (I used pomegranate-flavored red wine vinegar)

 - 2 T agave nectar

 - (If you have pomegranate molasses I might use white balsamic vinegar and substitute pomegranate molasses for some or all of the agave nectar)

 - Whisk together the dressing ingredients so flavors can blend while you cut the fruit.

-- Cut grapes, persimmons, and pears into same size pieces (about 1 inch size) and place in plastic bowl.
+- Cut grapes, persimmons, and pears into the same size pieces (about 1-inch size) and place them in a plastic bowl.
 Toss fruit with dressing.
 Just before serving, toss with pecan pieces.